Rockstar San Diego: Initial post-acquisition projects (2003–2006)

-In 2003, Rockstar San Diego began developing Agent, an open-world stealth game for the PlayStation 2 and Xbox, under the leadership of producer Luis Gigliotti.
+In 2003, Rockstar San Diego began developing Agent, an open-world stealth game for the PlayStation 2 and Xbox, under the leadership of the producer Luis Gigliotti.
 The concept for an untitled Justice League game was scrapped in favor of Agent.
-Unlike previous Angel Studios games, the prototype stage for Agent began with a full-size team, which was given little time to complete the prototype, leading to a crunch at the studio.
+Unlike previous Angel Studios games, the prototype stage for Agent began with a full-size team, which was given little time to complete the prototype, leading to crunch at the studio.
 Artists from the company traveled to Cairo and Washington, D.C., two of the settings for Agent, to capture reference photographs.
 The four artists who traveled to Cairo took more than 10,000 pictures.
-When police detained artists for their photography in both locations, the situation in D.C. was quickly resolved while the one in Cairo took significantly more time.
-The development continued once both teams had returned.
+When police detained artists for their photography in both locations, the situation in D.C. was quickly resolved while the one in Cairo took significantly more time, and the development continued once both teams had returned.
 At the same time, Rockstar Games and the Houser brothers kept requesting changes so frequently the studio could not keep up, causing further crunch.
 Three people connected to the studio—one active employee and two former employees—died during this time, adding to a toxic studio culture.
 After a year of work, Gigliotti left the studio and formed Concrete Games for the publisher THQ.
-Eleven of Agent's lead developers followed Gigliotti the next day and several Red Dead Revolver lead developers were put in charge of Agent to compensate for these departures.
+Eleven of Agent's lead developers immediately followed Gigliotti and several Red Dead Revolver leads were put in charge of Agent to compensate for these departures.
 Under the new leadership, the developers spent another year upgrading the internal game engine for Agent.
 Shortly thereafter, the game was put on hold indefinitely.
-The sister studio Rockstar North would eventually develop a game of the same name and announce it in 2009.
+The sister studio Rockstar North, which had been keen to create a game in that style, began working on a game of the same name that impressed developers at Rockstar San Diego.
+Although announced in 2009, this game was considered a distraction from the studio's other projects and canceled within a few years.